Pfadfinderbund Weltenbummler: Team version

 The team uses the same Scout Law as the Girl and Boy Scouts.

 Scout promise

 Ich verspreche bei meiner Ehre, Gott und meinem Vaterland zu dienen, die Pfadfindergesetze zu befolgen und täglich eine Gute Tat zu tun. – I promise on my honor to serve God and my home country, to obey the Scout Law and do a daily good deed.

 Beaver version

 Ich verspreche ein guter Biber zu sein und die Gesetze zu beachten. – I promise to be a good beaver and to obey the Laws.

 Cub version

 Ich verspreche ein guter Wölfling zu sein und die Gesetze zu beachten. – I promise to be a good cub and to obey the Laws.

 Rover Scouts version

 Ich verspreche bei meiner Ehre, meine pfadfinderischen Ideale zu leben, der Gesellschaft und unserem Bund zu dienen und mein Bestes zu geben. – I promise on my honor to live my Scout ideals, to serve the society and our association and to give my best.

-Team and Group Leader version

-Ich erneuere im Vertrauen auf Gott mein Versprechen und gelobe bei meiner Ehre als Pfadfinder unsere Gemeinschaft keiner Gefahr auszusetzen, pflichtbewußt meine Aufgaben zu erfüllen, die Verantwortung für alle meine Kameradinnen und Kameraden mitzutragen, die Natur zu schützen und den Fortbestand unseres Bundes zu sichern.
-Ich bitte alle Pfadfinderinnen und Pfadfinder, mir bei der Erfüllung meiner Aufgaben mit besten Kräften beizustehen. – I renew in trust in God my promise and vow on my honor as a Scout to never put our community at risk, to dutifully fulfill my tasks, to carry out my responsibilities to all my comrades, to protect nature and to secure our association's continued existence.
-I plead all Girl Scouts and Boy Scouts to assist me to the best of their ability in the fulfillment of my tasks.